 Most kids tend to shout ‘it is not fair,’ especially when they protest about being denied the freedom to stay out with friends or watch television.
 As an adult, you may get tempted to tell them that life is not fair after all, but even though that may be true, we should strive to help the kids learn about equity and fairness.
 It is evident that what gets deemed as equal is not always fair, and vice versa is true.

 Therefore, adults should understand that sometimes circumstances or needs of a particular person can get heavier than the vitality of ensuring that every individual receives the same amount of assistance over the years to the same set of rules.
 A teenager should typically have the freedom to stay up late than a toddler or kindergartener.
-Kids see equity and fairness is an abstract concept, and it, therefore, needs some coaching from teachers and parents before they get the meaning.
+Kids see equity and fairness is an as abstract concept, and is, therefore, needs some coaching from teachers and parents before they get the meaning.
 Here are some tips that you can use to help them understand the difference better.
-In case your children may have any question with writing a paper you can help them to use Usessaywriters.com.
+In case your children may have any questions about writing a paper you can help them to use Usessaywriters.com.

 Nobody wears eyeglasses